Interactive tables

 dat <- head(iris)

 To save the table to file, we can use the save_tt() function.
 One issue to consider, however, is that tinytable supports two types of HTML output: tabulator and bootstrap.
-To select the default HTML engine, users can set a global option:
+To select the default HTML engine, users can call the theme_html() function:

 In notebooks like Quarto or R markdown, tinytable will automatically create an HTML when appropriate.
-Whenn the tinytable_html_engine option is set to "tabulator", the table will be rendered using Tabulator.js.
+To create an interactive HTML table, we use the theme_html(engine="tabulator") function and argument.
+This produces a table that uses the Tabulator.js framework.

 dat <- data.frame(